tomasbastos12/afredo_challenge/README.md

 ```bash
 npm run dev
 ```
-or Build the app for production and start
+or build the app for production and start
 ```bash
 npm run build
 npm run start